Vikteris/FileBrowser/README.md

 # First sprint work with PHP.

-We had to create a FileBrowser webstie with some features like login, logout, travel through directories, also create directories, delete files, choose, upload and download files.
+**Task** We had to create a FileBrowser webstie with some features like login, logout, travel through directories, also create directories, delete files, choose, upload and download files.